BluePraise/webresources/README.md

 I'm sure it can be improved.

 ### 3 articles I've read this week (week 17 2015: apr 21 - apr 28):
+* Ben Frain goes back to using pixels [Just use pixels](http://benfrain.com/just-use-pixels/)

 ### 3 articles I've read this week (week 16 2015: apr 14 - apr 20):